 The college personal statement is a key part of the college application and a key factor among admissions committees.
 It is the one opportunity for high school students applying to college to sell themselves on their own terms and using their own words.

-A focused and effective personal statement serves three major functions:
+A focused and effective personal statement for college serves three major functions:

-1. It gives broad, comprehensive insights into your personal and academic background.
+1. Personal statements give broad, comprehensive insights into your personal and academic background.

-2. It provides college admissions counselors with an accurate overview of your goals.
+2. It provides college admissions counselors with an accurate overview of your academic goals.